vsavkin/dci-in-ruby.github.com/resources.md

 <img src="http://s3.amazonaws.com/solarhost/21/assets/58/book-shadow.png" style="float:left; height:160px; width:125px;"/>
 <blockquote>"Make your code more obvious and put the logic right where you expect it; read “Clean Ruby” and enhance your MVC design with DCI."
 </blockquote>
 This book is filling the need for a practical introduction to DCI for Rubyists.
-It's still work in progress (about 50 pages are ready so far), but it looks very promising.
+It's still work in progress, but it looks very promising.

 <br style="clear:both;"/>